coderefinery/presentations/2023-rsecon.md

 ]

 - **Join our next workshop** September 19-21 and 26-28, 2023: https://coderefinery.github.io/2023-09-19-workshop/
+- Tell all your students and researchers to watch
 - Send one or more **exercise teams** or **join as observer**
 - Use our material and give feedback